Job Postings

 Other Job Seeking Links

-Sanitarians work under the supervision of the Environmental Health Director and perform the on-site inspections at commercial, residential, or public locations in the district to determine conformity with federal, state and county sanitation and environmental health laws to safeguard the public health.
+Sanitarians work under the supervision of the Environmental Health Supervisor and perform the on-site inspections at commercial, residential, or public locations in the district to determine conformity with federal, state and county sanitation and environmental health laws to safeguard the public health.
 They also provide consultation to the general public on environmental health and sanitation issues.
 Sanitarians are required to maintain records of activities and prepare related reports.
-The successful applicant will be focused on supporting the Type II, Non-Community Water Program for the tri-county agency.
-The position requires the maintenance of all records correlated to the Type II water supplies including but not limited to: water sample results, start-up sampling, water supply treatment, water sample frequency monitoring, water system surveys and all EGLE program documentation requirements.
-Other duties within environmental health may also be assigned to this sanitarian.
+The successful applicant will be performing on-site inspections of private wells, septic systems, campgrounds, body art facilities, investigating nuisance complaints and may participate in the inspection of public swimming pools and food establishments if needed.
+Sanitarians must provide their own reliable transportation.

 Employment Qualifications: